0nix/ggj21/twine/evidence_questioning.md

 [Insist on the money angle.]

 You insist that owning multiple pieces of this kind of furniture was not something that Hassel could afford easily, let alone with his time as a worker in the electronics factory he labored.
-Even if there were other, simpler explanations, they should not deter from the fact that this a pattern interrupt that needs to be on the record.
+Even if there were other, simpler explanations, they should not deter from the fact that this an eccentricity that needs to be on the record.

 Bayer rests his hand on his face for a few seconds, processing the information.
 He reads the papers, mouthing the words written.
 "I think this may have some merit, Agent."
 He finally says.
 "Not the best piece of evidence we've had against a potentially subversive element, but worth following up on should the prosecution deem it needed."